Continuous testing: Predecessors

 Since the 1990s, Continuous test-driven development has been used to provide programmers rapid feedback on whether the code they added a) functioned properly and b) unintentionally changed or broke existing functionality.
 This testing, which was a key component of Extreme Programming, involves automatically executing unit tests (and sometimes acceptance tests or smoke tests) as part of the automated build, often many times a day.
 These tests are written prior to implementation; passing tests indicate that implementation is successful.

-Continuous testing tools

-Research firms Forrester Research and Gartner made Continuous Testing a primary consideration in their annual evaluations of test automation tools.
-Gartner published an updated version of the research in 2019.

-Gartner evaluated 10 tools that met their criteria for enterprise-grade test automation tools.
-The evaluation involved inquiries with Gartner clients, surveys of tool users, vendor responses to Gartner questions, vendor product demonstrations.
-Gartner required tools to support native Windows desktop application testing and Android or iOS testing support as well as support 3 of the following: responsive web applications, mobile applications, package applications, API/web services.
-The results of the 2019 Magic Quadrant research are: